justinmeiners/lisp-interpreter/README.md

 ### Calling C functions

-C functions can be used to extend the interperter, or to call into C code.
+C functions can be used to extend the interpreter, or call into C code.

 ```
-// decaration
 Lisp sum_of_squares(Lisp args, LispContextRef ctx)
 {
     // first argument